Getting Started at Southeast Community College

 - A remote testing voucher for the Next-Generation ACCUPLACER may also be requested from an SCC Testing & Assessment Center.
 Please note testing locations for the Next-Generation ACCUPLACER vary by region outside of the United States and may not be available in all areas.
 For more information, contact an SCC Testing & Assessment Center at www.southeast.edu/testingcenter.

-- The documentation of funds must be in English, must state the type of currency, and must be dated within 30 days of submission.
-Updated bank documents may be required prior to the issuance of the I-20.
+- The documentation of funds must be in English, must state the type of currency, and must be dated within three (3) months of submission.

-- Complete and submit the Affidavit of Support Form dated within 30 days of submission.
-An updated Affidavit of Support Form may be required prior to issuance of the I-20.
+- Complete and submit the Affidavit of Support Form dated within three (3) months of submission.

-- All F-1 students must complete and sign part one of the Affidavit of Support form.
-Formal written signatures are required (electronic signatures are not accepted).
+- All F-1 students must complete and sign part one of the Affidavit of Support form, and

 - Submit a copy of a valid passport.

-- Complete the Certification of City of Birth form.
+- Complete Certification of City of Birth form.